SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-test-driven-react-tutorial.html.markdown

   describe('when inactive...', () => {
     const wrapper = shallow(
-      // just passing isActive is an alias for true
       <CommentList onMount={() => {}} isActive={false} />
     )
     it('should render with className inactive-list', () => {